Lonkero: Since 2000

 In the Finnish state retail monopoly alcohol store Alko, since 2007 Hartwall Original Long Drink has been the most popular product sold by the store, outselling Koskenkorva, one of the oldest Finnish spirits.
 Fermented lonkero beverages are sold in ordinary grocery stores under various names like "gin lonkero" or "grapefruit lonkero".
 The original mixed gin beverages were only sold at Alko due to higher alcohol content (5.5% alc/vol) and the fact that only Alko was allowed to sell non-fermented alcohol until 2018 when the alcohol legislation was changed.

 Global marketing

 Long drinks in the Finnish style have been commercially produced and marketed in other nations, including Japan, China, Taiwan and the United States.
+Miles Teller introduced Long Drink to the United States market.
 There is also a company called Lonkero Drinks in Norwich, UK, whose long drinks are sold in Norwich, Edinburgh, Brighton and London.

 Name origin

 The name lonkero comes from the English term long drink, per the similar pronunciation to the word long, but more adapted to the Finnish pronunciation, which prompted producers to use the word as part of their marketing.
-The Finnish word lonkero literally means in a tentacle, but the apparent double meaning is purely coincidental, although it can be humorously stated that when you order "an octopus", it means eight lonkeros.
-As the drink is also popular in Estonia, the Finnish name has been adopted into colloquial as longero (/et/).
-However, the tentacle is in kombits (/et/).
+The Finnish word lonkero literally means "tentacle", but the apparent double meaning is purely coincidental, although it can be humorously stated that when you order "an octopus", it means eight lonkeros.

+As the drink is also popular in Estonia, the Finnish name has been borrowed into colloquial Estonian as longero (/et/).